electro-cute-angels/informatic-flows/blender-bone-animation-exporter/README.md

-# ✿˚* Bones Animation Data Exporter for Blender *˚☾
+# ✿˚* Bone Animation Data Exporter for Blender *˚☾

 Part of the *informatic flows* series by electro-cute-angels